inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 8.3.
 Getting the GPSBabel setup program .......................................

 27. GPSBabel is a program that allows us to copy data from the GPS.
-It is saved as :file:`GPSBabel-1.4.2-Setup` in the :file:`software` folder.
+It is saved as :file:`GPSBabel-1.5.1-Setup` in the :file:`software` folder (the exact version number may be different).

 28. If you don’t have GPSbabel already, open your web browser and go to `www.gpsbabel.org <http://www.gpsbabel.org>`_

 29. Click :guilabel:`Downloads` at the top of the page.

 30. Scroll down the page.
 If your computer uses Windows, you want to download the installation file for Windows.
-Click :file:`GPSBabel-1.4.2-Setup.exe`.
+Click :file:`GPSBabel-1.5.1-Setup.exe`.
 The file will be downloaded to your computer.